anasuac02/portfolio-project/README.md

 # 🚀 Portfolio Project – Full-Stack (Node.js + MySQL)

-This is a full-stack personal portfolio website built using **HTML, CSS, JavaScript, Node.js, Express, and MySQL**.
+This is a full-stack personal portfolio website built using **HTML, CSS, JavaScript, Node.js and MySQL**.
 It includes a **dynamic contact form** that stores messages directly into a MySQL database.

 ---